melt-ui/melt-ui/src/docs/content/builders/slider.md

     <svelte:component this={previews.ticks} />
 </Preview>

-### Enable Index Swapping
+### Disable Index Swapping

-You can enable index swapping, so that the `value` array is always automatically sorted.
-By default `enableSwap` is `false`, so values will not get swapped when thumbs are moved past each other.
+By default, the `value` array is always automatically sorted.
+You can disable this behavior by setting `disableSwap` to `true`, which will keep values in their original spot when thumbs are moved past each other.

 <Preview code={snippets.multiple}>
     <svelte:component this={previews.multiple} />